blockschain/truffle-docs/content/zh/blog/tutorials/upgrading-from-truffle-2-to-3.md

 published: true
 ---

-_Note: This guide also applies to users upgrading from Truffle beta 3.0.0-9 to Truffle 3.0.1_
+_注意: This guide also applies to users upgrading from Truffle beta 3.0.0-9 to Truffle 3.0.1_

 ## Introduction